josh-psw/bcheck-helper/README.md

 #### Configuring a local repository
-Change the 'Repository type' option to 'Filesystem', and then set the 'Repository root directory' setting to the location of your local Git repo.
+Change the 'Repository type' option to 'Filesystem', and then set the 'Repository root directory' setting to the location of your local Git repository.

 ### Logging
 Enable the checkbox within the 'Logging' panel to obtain additional logging.
 Mostly, this relates to the